 Medical School Building G02

 Tudor is a Senior Lecturer in Human Anatomy and Clinical Education within the Education and Scholarship job family in the University of Exeter Medical School.
 Tudor is a very experienced Anatomist and Medical Educator.
 He has experience of teaching and assessment in all aspects of human Anatomy in Medical Schools both in Nigeria and the United Kingdom.
 In the UK, he has been directly involved in the design and development of the innovative anatomy curriculum of the medical school and its learning and teaching strategies from when it started as the Peninsula Medical School.
 He has also contributed in many other aspects of the Medicine and Medical Sciences undergraduate programmes at the University of Exeter.
-He is the Academic Lead in Anatomy curriculum across the undergraduate programmes in the medical school.
+He is the Academic Lead in Anatomy curriculum for the undergraduate programmes in the medical school.
 He was the first convener of a new Anatomy module for the BSc medical sciences programme.
 He has initiated a number of students’ consolidation of learning and teaching support activities including the 'popular' integrated clinical anatomy spot test (iCAST).
 He is the College designated International students’ academic tutor and coordinates the provision of learning and teaching supports for the students and a recipient of a Teaching Excellence Merit Award of the medical school for his contribution in International students’ academic support and was nominated for the 2016 Teaching Awards in the Best Lecturer Category.
 He is the coordinator of the newly introduced Pre-University International Summer School programme for Medicine following a very successful pilot as an international students' recruitment strategy.
 Tudor is a nationally and internationally recognised Anatomist and Medical Educator.
 He has served as an international visiting scholar and external examiner for medical schools both nationally and internationally.
 He has also served in a number of curriculum development, management and assessment committees.
 He is an elected member of the University Senate and has received an ASPIRE Senior Fellowship award and a Senior Fellow of the UK Higher Education Academy.

 Brief Description of Duties/Roles: